ARMinARM/arminarm/README.md

     Enter your choice:

 You'll want to run the numeric options (0-4) at least once, to install all the basic tools.
-The alfabetic options (a-g) installs optional tools, frameworks or projects.
+The alfabetic options (a-h) installs optional tools, frameworks or projects.
 Install all of them, or pick and choose as you like.